-Are you a student who is passionate about circular economy and would like to contribute to a circular society?
-Then sign-up for the National Hackathon CE will take place from 5 to 9 February 2024!
+Are you a student passionate about the circular economy and want to contribute to a circular society?
+The third edition of the National Hackathon CE will take place from 5 to 9 February 2024!